NILS-IT-OT-SEC/ARP-POISONING-DETECT/README.md

 The functionality of the script can best be tested with arpspoof, ettercap, or bettercap in Kali Linux.

-Dependencies on Python libraries that need to be additionally installed via the pip install command: netifaces (may require Microsoft Visual C++ 14.0 or higher, available with the Microsoft C++ Build Tools) psutil scapy termcolor
+Dependencies on Python libraries that need to be additionally installed via the pip install command: netifaces (may require Microsoft Visual C++ 14.0 or higher, available with the Microsoft C++ Build Tools), psutil, scapy, termcolor

 ![Detection of an ARP poisoning attack with ettercap after re-arping the targets.](arp_poisoning_detect_01_screenshot.jpg)